holdenweber/ECE-230-Lab-Week-12/README.md

 ## Lab Questions

 ### 1 - Why does the Modulo Counter actually divide clocks by 2 * Count?
+The modulo counter divides clocks by 2 * count because with each consecutively chained flip-flop, it divides the clock cycle by a power of 2^n.
+Each flip-flop alters the clock cycle/divides it.

 ### 2 - Why does the ring counter's output go to all 1s on the first clock cycle?
+The ring counter's output goes to all 1s on the first clock cycle because of a delay with the flip-flops.
+The clock signal has to "ripple" through, and it has some delay.

 ### 3 - What width of ring counter would you use to get to an output of ~1KHz?
+The width of the ring counter would need to be between 9 and 10, so 10 to get the output of ~1KHZ.